Skip to main content

 credentials.jsonManual — Google Cloud ConsoleOAuth 2.0 client creds

-token.jsonAuto-generated on first auth flowOAuth refresh and access tokens
+token.jsonAuto-generated after /google-authOAuth refresh and access tokens

 Process lock